TEALSK12/apcsa-public/curriculum/Unit6/Lesson-607.md

 4. Add methods to the subclasses to represent the unique behavior of each three-dimensional shape, such as a method to get a sphere’s radius.

-#### Programming Project II
+#### Programming Project II - Applied Design Stages and Creating for End-Users

-Write an inheritance hierarchy that stores data about sports players.
+In this project your will interview an end-user in order to determine their interests.
+You will then write an inheritance hierarcy that stores data related to the end-user's interests.

+1. Select an end-user (this can be a classmate, friend, teacher, relative, etc).
+2. Create a series of questions that will allow you to understand their interests.
-1. Create a common superclass or interface to store information common to any player regardless of sport, such as name, number, and salary.
+3. With the end-user, design a common superclass or interface that will store information related to their interests (ie: if the end-user is interested in sports then the superclass could include information common to any player regardless of sport, such as name, number, and salary).

-2. Then create subclasses for players of your favorite sports, such as basketball, soccer or tennis.
+4. With the end-user, design a subclasses for specific elements, characters or players that fall under the superclass structure (ie: players of your favorite sports, such as basketball, soccer or tennis could have specific attributes under the athlete superclass).

-3. Place sport-specific information and behavior (such as kicking, vertical jump height, or speed) into subclasses whenever possible.
+5. Place sport-specific information and behavior (such as kicking, vertical jump height, or speed) into subclasses whenever possible.

-#### Programming Project III

-Have students submit answers to Exercise 9.3 in their textbooks.
-This assignment will be submitted on paper.
-As written, students are not given some code that implements GroceryBill, Employee, and Item.
-If you wish to make this an electronic assignment, you should consider providing students with some starter code.
+6. Program that superclass and subclasses.
+Your program should provide the user with a menu that allows them to display different data based on user's input.
+7. Test the program with the end-user.
+Record their comments, suggestions and feedback and make any required changes.
+8. Test the program with your classmates and friends.
+Record their comments, suggestions and feedback and make any required changes.
+9. Submit to your teacher the interview questions and responses, the feedback from end-user testing, the feedback from classroom testing and the finished program.

 Accommodation and Differentiation